Bandhan Express: Route

 The route recreates the previous Barisal Express route.
 The train starts at Kolkata railway station on the Indian side, stopping at Dum Dum and Bangaon before reaching the Indian border at Petrapole.
 The train then crosses to Benapole on the Bangladeshi side, going through Jhikargachha & Jessore, before reaching Khulna railway station.
 There are no immigration or customs checks at the international border between India and Bangladesh for this train.
 The immigration process is done in Kolkata and Khulna.
 A valid visa and passport is required before purchasing a ticket for the Bandhan Express train.
 Tickets are available at Khulna Railway Station in Bangladesh and at Chitpur Station in Kolkata, India.

 On 8 March 2019 both Government agreed to make a 3-minute halt at Jessore in order to attract more passengers and 200 tickets are reserved for the passengers from Jessore station.

 Timings and frequency

-Since its inauguration, the train run only on Thursday but in February 2020, the frequency was increased and now the train runs twice in a week (i.e. Sunday and Thursday).
+Since its inauguration, the train only ran on Thursdays but from February 2020, the frequency was increased and now it runs twice a week, Sunday and Thursday.